What is it?

 Technological advancements have given rise to a highly connected world that is always on, underpinned by continuous economic activity.
 This uninterrupted environment is changing the way people work, run their businesses and go about their day-to-day lives.
 In response to this trend, many industries are under pressure to meet customer expectations for improved service.
 The payments industry is no exception and there is increasing demand to meet the “always on” expectations of customers.

 Today, our bulk electronic transactions between financial institutions generally operate over a traditional five-day business week.
-We are working with the industry to explore the opportunity to extend this to 365 days of the year.

 Where we’re currently at